ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

               {
                   public static void main(String[] args)
                   {
-                      // Your code should declare the variables below
+                      // Your code should declare the variables
-                      //   and initialize or calculate their values:
+                      //  numGallons, milesPerGallon, and miles, and
-                      //   numGallons (the number of gallons left in the tank given the values above),
+                      // calculate numGallons (the number of gallons left in the tank given the values above),
-                      //   milesPerGallon (the miles per gallon given above for this car),
+                      // initialize milesPerGallon (the miles per gallon given above for this car),
-                      //   and miles (the number of miles you can drive calculated from the other variables)
+                      // calculate miles (the number of miles you can drive calculated from the other variables)
-                      // and print out miles
+                      // and print out miles.

                   }
               }